Our Training Program

 About the training program

-Interns receive experience and training in the provision of therapy, which comprises approximately 50 percent of their time at the UMD Counseling Center.
-In addition, interns have the opportunity to gain clinical experience through a range of activities (based on client availability and need) including:
+Trainees receive experience and training in the provision of therapy, which comprises approximately 50 percent of their time at the UMD Counseling Center.
+In addition, trainees have the opportunity to gain clinical experience through a range of activities (based on client availability and need) including:

 - Intake Assessment